Industry facts, challenges and solutions for today’s international shipping strategies

 So you’ve decided to open up your borders and want to sell internationally.
 Where should you ship?
 The UK is a good bet, and here’s why: Not only is the UK the largest e-commerce market in the world, but they also have the highest internet penetration.
 They rank third in the world in overall e-commerce attractiveness and have a huge English-speaking market full of internet savvy customers.
 Choosing the right markets to open up e-commerce to is a huge step in becoming a successful global merchant.

-However, as the number of international customers increases, there will still be many barriers that merchants will need to overcome.
+However, as the number of international customers increases, there will still be many barriers that both retailers and manufacturers will need to overcome.
 The top four pain points that are particularly important to consumers:

 1. International Shipping Costs: Expensive delivery costs often lead to cart abandonment – in fact when PayPal conducted a survey on cross-border shipping, more than one third of the answers indicated that this was a clear gap in the market that needed to be fixed.

 2. Limited Tracking/Concern Package Won’t Be Received: Postal deliveries globally can solve the first issue of cost, however the level of tracking globally is just not at a standard that is conducive to a quality consumer experience with parcels only currently achieving a 40% success rate on final scans, even on trackable products.

 3. Customs/Taxes Fees: These have long been killers for international growth for merchants, especially when trading into Europe with the thresholds only around the $20 USD market.
 Nothing will kill a repeat customer quicker than receiving notice they can’t get their package until they pay more.
 In fact, 55% of consumers stated that they would not consider buying from a merchant a second time if they were hit with unexpected fees at delivery.